coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Relays bounty
+  - [x] Ability to click into a relay's global feed
+  - [x] Ability to filter feeds by relay
+  - [ ] Ability to create custom feeds
 - [ ] Fix tag-style event mentions.
 Probably transform all mentions into entities in parse
 - [ ] Fix performance issues
   - [ ] https://github.com/techfort/LokiJS